ivanos/dobby_core_lib/README.md

 general purpose graph database that applications can then use for whatever purpose they require.

-This repository, dobby_core_lib is the implementation of dobby which can be used as a dependency to build nodes containing a dobby server. https://github.com/ivanos/dobby_core_node.git runs Dobby as a standalone service.
+This repository, dobby_core_lib, is the implementation of Dobby which can be used as a dependency to build nodes containing a dobby server. https://github.com/ivanos/dobby_core_node.git runs Dobby as a standalone service.